 This track teaches you how to think about your business.

 You don’t just wish a construction business into existence.

 There are many steps that have to be taken, the first of which is setting your company up for growth.

-From there, you plan, then you plan, and then you plan.
+From there, you plan, then you organize, and then you execute.

 The training, worksheets and lessons in this theme can set you up for success.

 Knowing how to build does not mean you know how to run a business that builds.